-In preparing this article, I obtained a copy of Holloman's file from the Hall of Fame library in Cooperstown, NY.
-In addition, I referred to several baseball-related websites as well as articles, accessed online, from the New York Times, the Chicago Daily Tribune and the Baseball Digest.
+In addition to the sources in the notes, the author relied on Holloman's player file from the National Baseball Hall of Fame Library, as well as to several baseball-related websites and, accessed online, from the New York Times, Chicago Daily Tribune, and Baseball Digest.
 Other resources not already cited in the endnotes include:

-— .
-The Ol’ Ball Game: A Collection of Baseball Characters and Moments Worth Remembering.
-Stackpole Books, 1990.
+Various Authors.
+The Ol’ Ball Game: A Collection of Baseball Characters and Moments Worth Remembering (New York: Barnes and Noble, 1990).

 Graham, Frank.
-Great No-Hit Games of the Major Leagues.
-Random House: NY, 1968.
+Great No-Hit Games of the Major Leagues (New York: Random House, 1968).

-This article was written at the beginning of the 2009 season.
-This list of 21 rookies includes pitchers who pitched their no-hitters in a year after their debut year -- in the case of Sam “Toothpick” Jones, four years after his MLB debut! -- in accordance with MLB rules
+2 This article was written at the beginning of the 2009 season.
+This list of 21 rookies includes pitchers who pitched their no-hitters in a year after their debut year — in the case of Sam “Toothpick” Jones, four years after his MLB debut! — in accordance with MLB rules.

-Charlie Robertson threw his on April 30, 1922, which was his third start; and two others threw their no-hitters in their fourth major league start -- Bo Belinsky on May 5, 1962, and Burt Hooton on April 16, 1972 (the first start of his first full major league season).
+3 Charlie Robertson threw his on April 30, 1922, which was his third start; and two others threw their no-hitters in their fourth major-league start — Bo Belinsky on May 5, 1962, and Burt Hooton on April 16, 1972 (the first start of his first full major league season).

-Reidenbaugh, Lowell.
+7 Lowell Reidenbaugh.
 “Holloman, Facing Axe, Hurls No-Hitter," The Sporting News, May 13, 1953.
-See also Holloman, Nan, op. cit.: 23.
+See also Nan Holloman, 23.
 However, some accounts say it was Holloman who named himself “Bobo.”

-Crescioni Benítez, José A. El Béisbol Profesional Boricua.
-San Juan, Puerto Rico: Aurora Comunicación Integral, Inc., 1997: 86.
+9 Jose A. Crescioni Benítez.
+El Béisbol Profesional Boricua (San Juan, Puerto Rico: Aurora Comunicación Integral, Inc., 1997), 86.